 Chapter 14 Exploring Zion

 The fire crackled as the friends sat in a circle around it.
 The orange glow lit up contented faces, rosy with mulled cider.
-A large pan near the flames kept the cider warm.
+A large pan near the flames was keeping the cider warm.

 Sylvia and Yvonne listened intently as each person took it in turns to tell their story.
-Those gathered there would not have been considered ‘great’ in the Previous Age.
-Tolu had been a child that took care of several members of her family when they lost their sight, but she had done so with un-wavering selflessness that Ruach had seen and rewarded with access to Zion.
-Greg had checked on every elderly person in his village for years until he himself had become infirm and was murdered for the contents of his wallet.
-The group had all signed up for a hike around one of the mountain regions of Zion and had enjoyed the amazing views and each other’s company for the past three days.
+Those gathered there would not have been considered ‘great’ in any way in the Previous Age.
+Tolu had still been a child when she began taking care of several members of her family who had lost their sight, but she had done so with such an unwavering selflessness that Ruach had seen and rewarded her with access to Zion.
+Greg had checked up on every elderly person in his village for years until he was attacked and beaten up one evening for the contents of his wallet.
+He had died several days later in his local hospital.
+Now spending time in Zion, the group had all signed up for a hike in one of the mountainous regions and had been enjoying the breathtaking views and each other’s company for the past three days.

 “I had never even thought about whether dinosaurs would be here on the New Earth,” said Greg, after the stories had given way to observations about Zion.
-“I mean, it makes sense, but to see them in the flesh today was such a surprise, I was shocked!”
+“I mean, it makes sense, but to see them in the flesh today was such a surprise.”

-“The way it was all curled up with a diplodocus.
-That wouldn’t have happened in the Previous Age,” said Greg.
-“I loved dinosaurs as a kid, I thought I knew all about them.”
+“And the way it was all curled up with a Diplodocus – that certainly wouldn’t have happened in the Previous Age,” said Greg.
+“I loved dinosaurs as a kid and I thought I knew all about them.”

 “That’s what Zion is like,” said Sylvia.
-“I find the most surprising things happen here that would’ve been impossible before.”
+“I find the most surprising things happen here that would have been impossible before.”

 “The whole place is built on trust,” said Tolu.
 “That’s my observation.
 Nothing here happens without trust.”

 “Trust and respect,” added Greg.
-“This is life when all insecurity is replaced with trust and respect.
+“This is life where all insecurity has been replaced with trust and respect.
 All living things honour one another.
 It changes everything.”

-“And yet nothing loses its distinctiveness?” said Tolu.
-“We are not swallowed up into one mass, where we lose what makes us… us?”
+“And yet nothing loses its distinctiveness, does it?” continued Tolu.
+“We aren’t all swallowed up into one mass, where we lose what makes us… us?”

 “Unity in diversity,” said Yvonne.

 By now the sky was as dark as it could get on the New Earth.
-The four friends took a pause from the discussion to gaze up into the sky as the fire continued to warm them.
+The four friends took a pause from their discussion to gaze up into the sky as they continued to be warmed by the fire.

 “Those stars,” said Greg, after several minutes of reverent silence.